Learn-Together-Pro/CgArt/curriculum/2_material_light_color_composition.md

 - ❌ [Composition for Noobs][Composition for Noobs]
 - ❌ [Composition Tips][Composition Tips]
 - ❌ [7 Tips for Composition Design][7 Tips for Composition Design]
+- ❌ [Take your Blender Cinematography to the Next Level][Take your Blender Cinematography to the Next Level]
 - ❌ [Color Theory for Noobs][Color Theory for Noobs]
 - ❌ [Understanding Color][Understanding Color]
 - ❌ [Composition and Harmony][Composition and Harmony]
+- ❌ [The Secret Ingredient to Photorealism][The Secret Ingredient to Photorealism]

 ## Objectives